lucas-liang/codex/README.md

 # ChatGPT Clone
-Created an app that makes calls to the openAI Api.
+Created an app that makes calls to the openAI Api and mimics its UI.
 As of June 1st 2023, the free trial credits have expired so it no longer works.